anetczuk/stock-monitor/README.md

 # Stock Monitor

 Monitor and tools for Stock Exchange.

 Aggregates data from several sources in one place.
-Manages wallet adn favorite stocks.
+Manages wallet and favorite stocks.

 ## Features